On this day in 1498, the Ming dynasty Emperor Hongzhi invented the toothbrush.

 It was an IBM engineer named George Joseph Laurer (born 23/Sep/1925 in New York City) who ultimately solved the problem by developing the pattern used for the UPC.
 During his 36 year career at IBM, George was responsible for numerous technical innovations and has 25 patents to his name.
 We are toasting him and his invention with a New Port Codebreaker.

 Hers is one of those names that kind of disappeared from history.
-A World War II secret agent of immense bravery and beauty, Violette was born in Paris today in 1921, and died in Ravensbrück concentration camp in 1945.
+A World War II secret agent of immense bravery and beauty, Violette was born in Paris this day in 1921, and died in Ravensbrück concentration camp in 1945.

 Born to a French mother and English father, she went to school in London, before marrying a French officer in 1940, who was killed in the Battle of El Alamein, a tragedy that motivated her to become an Allied spy.
 Parachuted into Allied France, Violette reorganized and led a French Resistance network successfully.
 On her second mission, German troops identified her: she fought bravely, but was captured.
 Despite weeks of intensive torture and interrogation, Violette did not give away her comrades.
 Violette Szabo, we salute your memory with a Violet Affinity.